ace280/MIMUL_SAM_pirolease/README.md

 Similar to other Segment Anything implementations, this code requires `pytorch>=1.7` and `torchvision>=0.8`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.

-The following pytorch installation settings are used for testing:
+The following pytorch installation settings are used by the author:

 ![pytorch_selection](Assets/pytorch_selection.png)

-For your system however, another choice might be necessary.
-But if it is the same you can use the same insatll command: ```conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia```
+If the system is comparable you can use the same install command: ```conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia``` If not however, another choice might be necessary.

 Finally install the required python modules